Do I Get My Wife Involved?

 So many couples want to do their “recovery” in separate corners like two boxers.

+You both can get through this.
+You both can heal.
 But it requires both of you doing this thing together.

 By the way, if you enjoyed this post, sign up for our newsletter to get content like this sent directly to your inbox once per week with no strings attached.